 If the course you attended is not approved, apply for accreditation immediately.
 Applications must be accompanied by a complete course schedule.
 The schedule must include a description of the legal education topics covered in the course and a full time breakdown.
 Expect the processing time to be at least 3-4 weeks.

 For more information on applying for course accreditation, visit our MCLE Accreditation page.

 Do not submit your MCLE certificate of compliance until all the courses listed have been approved for Idaho MCLE credit.
 You may submit the rest of your licensing without it.
 Simply include a note stating you are waiting for credit approval and will submit the certificate of compliance later.
 Send the certificate when all the courses have been approved.

-You may obtain to 15 credits through self-study during your reporting period.
-Self-study can be through online programs, video/audio disks or other media.
+You may obtain up to 15 credits through self-study during your reporting period.
+Self-study can be through online programs, video/audio disks, or other media.
 If you are nearing the end of your reporting period or extension period, you should consider pre-approved self-study courses to avoid application processing delays.
 The Idaho State Bar and Idaho Law Foundation have pre-approved Online Courses available.

 Utilize our convenient on-demand platform where you can instantly stream pre-approved Online Courses.
 These streaming video/audio courses are available and can be accessed at any time day or night.